Crime reduction

 • Increased duration of authorised use of a wand in a public place from 12 hours to 72 hours.

-This change will enhance protection for all frontline workers and increase penalties towards those who assault any workers, with extra penalties for assaults on police officers and emergency service workers.
+This change enhances protection for all frontline workers and increases penalties towards those who assault any workers, with extra penalties for assaults on police officers and emergency service workers.

 Police officers and emergency services workers